kiepskee/flanki/README.md

 - Cloudflare D1 for persistence
 - Facebook Login plus HTTP-only cookie sessions

-## Environment split
+## Environments

-This repo is now split into two clearly separated versions:

-- `local development`
+Flanki has:

-  Uses `wrangler dev --local`, local D1, and `.dev.vars`.
+- a local development setup powered by `wrangler dev --local`, local D1, and `.dev.vars`
-  This is where you can enable `ALLOW_DEV_LOGIN=true` and test without Facebook.
-- `production`
+- a production deployment published with the `production` Wrangler environment
-  The real public app with full login and safety features.
-  `ALLOW_DEV_LOGIN` is hard-blocked in code outside local development.

-The split is defined in [wrangler.toml](/abs/path/c:/Users/jakub/OneDrive/Dokumenty/GitHub/flanki/wrangler.toml:1).
+`ALLOW_DEV_LOGIN` is only honored when `APP_ENV=development`.

 ## Required Cloudflare resources

-Create these D1 databases:
+You need:

 1. `local`
    Local-only via `--local`; no real remote setup needed.